Principled-Evolution/argen-demo/docs/README.md

 ## Acknowledgments

 - The ArGen framework for providing the conceptual foundation
-- Predibase for their GRPO implementation
+- The TRL library for GRPO implementation
 - The GOPAL repository for policy structure inspiration